The present trend is towards the development of material removal processes that employ primarily non-mechanical energy.

 (I) Work materials-

-Earlier, it is assumed that materials are removed in this process only by brittle failure and only brittle materials could be machined by this process.
+Earlier, it was assumed that materials are removed in this process only by brittle failure and only brittle materials could be machined by this process.

 But, now there is no limitation to the range of materials that can be machined, except they should not dissolve in the slurry media or react with it.